HumbleKind/workout-tracker/README.md

 ![Workout Tracker](screen-shot_3.png)

 ## License
 This application is covered under the **MIT** license.
-Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
-Copyright and license notices must be preserved.
-Contributors provide an express grant of patent rights.
+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 ## Contributing
 Please refer to the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).